supernarsi/norm/README.md

 If you find any errors or defects, please submit an issue or pull request.

 # License

-Norm follows the MIT license.
-Please refer to the LICENSE file for more information.
+Norm is licensed under the MIT license.
+See [LICENSE](LICENSE) for the full license text.